Weakly Supervised Volumetric Image Segmentation with Deformed Templates: Method

 \section{Method}

-Our \aswnet{} approach to 3D segmentation is weakly-supervised in the sense that, for training, we only need to provide a sparse set of 3D points on the surface of target objects for each image volume, or sample, we use for training purposes.
-These points are used to deform a template such as the one depicted by Fig.~\ref{fig:template} to provide a rough indication of where the target object boundary is.
-It is exploited by our network to learn weights that yield accurate object boundaries.
+Our approach to training a network involves an annotator providing only a sparse set of 3D points on the surface of target objects for each image volume, as opposed to carefully annotating several individual slices in each.
+These points are used to deform a template, such as those shown in Fig.~\ref{fig:labelling}, using active surface models~\cite{Wickramasinghe21}.
+This provides a rough indication of where the target object boundary is. \aswnet{} uses it to learn weights that yield accurate object boundaries.
 In short, we provide minimal human input at training time so that, at inference time, the trained network can be used without human intervention.

-In this section, we first describe the \aswnet{} network architecture and the loss functions that allow it to effectively exploit the weak supervision provided by the rough template whose boundaries do not necessarily match well those of the target objects.
-We then discuss our approach to deforming simple spherical templates given only a few user-supplied 3D points.